Preprints

 Subjects: Earth Sciences, Stratigraphy, Tectonics and Structure

-The west-northwest trending Greater Caucasus (GC) mountains locally represent the main locus of post-Pliocene shortening within the north central Arabia-Eurasia collision.
-Although recent low-temperature thermochronology constrains the timing of orogen formation, the evolution of major structures remains enigmatic - particularly regarding the internal kinematics within this young orogen and the [...]
+The Greater Caucasus (GC) mountains are the locus of post-Pliocene shortening within the north central Arabia-Eurasia collision.
+Although recent low-temperature thermochronology constrains the timing of orogen formation, the evolution of major structures remains enigmatic - particularly regarding the internal kinematics within this young orogen and the associated Kura Fold-Thrust Belt (KFTB), [...]

 Sedimentology and sequence stratigraphy of shallow-marine, coarse-grained siliciclastic deposits in the southern Utsira High: the Late Jurassic intra-Draupne Formation sandstones in the Johan Sverdrup Field (Norwegian North Sea).